Snedashkovsky/cybergift/README.md

 ### Prize to be the First

 There will be incentive **20x** for those who claim first reducing to **5x** who came last.
+This condition does not apply to the audience of the Manual Set Addresses.
 So only **~1/10** accounts will be actually claim a gift.

 ## Audiences